 Wednesday afternoon, August 16, 2017

-Next stop was a pasture with beautiful Belted Galloway Cattle.
+After a quick lunch, the next stop was a pasture with beautiful Belted Galloway Cattle.
 I’ve been driving past them quite a few times the days before and was thrilled I had a chance to paint them.
-At the show on Friday, I saw my feelings were shared by the other artists, because there were quite a few paintings of these distinctive cattle.
+At the show on Friday, I saw my feelings were shared by the other artists, because there were quite a few paintings of these distinctively-patterned cattle.
 Below is the group of the 4 talented artists I painted with.

 Hard at work painting are (l to r) WanChuan Kessler, Pam Siegfried, Janice Dumas, and Tamera Ovall.